uutzinger/flashlight/README.md

 # Flashlight
+An async server to control PWM pin for Flashlight intensity control.

 Raspi PWM is attached to the Meanwell constant current LED driver control signal.
+Supports
+- On / Off,
+- Humming
+- Intensity

-On, Off, Humming is sent via ZMQ to service program to execute the functions.
+Request are sent via ZMQ to this server to execute the functions.

 ## PWM on Raspberry Pi
+There is soft and hard ware PWM where hardware PWM uses DMA to set the singals.

-There are two independent PWM controllers.
+There are two independent hardware PWM controllers.
 I2S is using one of them.
-There is soft and hard ware PWM where hardware PWM uses DMA to set the singals.
 Software PWM works on all GPIO pins.

 Hardware PWM works on: